lukso-network/docs/docs/networks/l16-testnet/start-node.md

  lukso network init --chain l16
  ```

- The CLI will ask you to setup your node name
+ The CLI will ask you to setup your node name.

  ### Change your node name